June 11, 2020

 The intestinal worms commonly affecting dogs in the US are:

-Dogs can be infected with these worms in many ways, such as accidentally swallowing them in grass or something else they are eating, such as a rabbit.
-Some parasites have the ability to penetrate skin, while others can pass to the pup while it is still in it's mother's womb, or be transmitted via suckling.
+Dogs can be infected with these worms in many ways, such as accidentally swallowing them in the grass or something else they are eating, such as rabbits.
+Some parasites have the ability to penetrate the skin, while others can pass to the pup while it is still in its mother's womb, or be transmitted via suckling.

 Most worming treatments will kill the adult worms in the intestines at the time of treatment, with only a few being able to target migrating parasites.
 The time it takes for the parasites to mature to a point where they can produce eggs is what determines the frequency of treatment in most parasite control programs.

 Pet Shed's most popular solutions for ridding your dog of parasites

 "Worming your dog is important for your dog's health as well as your own because some canine parasites can be transmitted to humans."